ausazh/Proto-Azxish/new docs/new grammar.md

 - Divine -- *-i/che* > **

 With the vowel system shifting drastically, ablaut derivation is no longer productive.
 New suffixes are formed, these suffixes attach to evolved word forms.

+### Noun cases

+Noun cases are suffixed onto verbs without changing the stem

+Cases inflections differ slightly for each class
+Note that the Locative and Instrumental cases have merged; with Inan deriving the case suffix from Instrumental and the rest from Locative

+- Inanimate
+  - NOM - -te /tɛ/ or -to /tɔ/
+  - ACC - no ending
+  - DAT - -(e)ńêř /ɛɲer̥/ or -(o)nôř /ɔnor/
+  - GEN - -ix /ix/ or -ux /ux/
+  - LOC - -ira /iræ/
+- Animate
+  - NOM - -ań /æɲ̊/
+  - ACC - -añkøu /æɴ̥køʊ̯/
+  - DAT - -ańǵêř /æɲɟer̥/
+  - GEN - -ańix /æɲ̊ix/
+  - LOC - -ańah /æɲ̊æħ/
+- Human
+  - NOM - -oń /ɔɲ/
+  - ACC - -oñgou /ɔɴgou̯/
+  - DAT - -ońêř /ɔɲer̥/
+  - GEN - -ońəx /ɔɲɤx/
+  - LOC - -ońah /ɔɲæħ/
+- Divine
+  - NOM - -(ik)ke /ikkɛ/
+  - ACC - -(ik)køu /ikkøʊ̯/
+  - DAT - -(ik)kêńêř /keɲer̥/
+  - GEN - -(i)kix /ikix/
+  - LOC - -(i)kñah /ikɴ̥æħ/

 ## Pronouns